adminbandit1/569092/Privacy-policy.md

 The developer does not collect any personal data from this extension.

 The extension sends the image you select during a search to the requested third-party service.
-The following third-party services are supported:
+The following services are supported:

 - [Google Images](https://www.google.com/imghp)
 - [Bing Images](https://www.bing.com/images/)